Almost Unreal

-"Almost Unreal" is a song by Swedish pop music duo Roxette, released on 10 May 1993 as the lead single from the soundtrack of the 1993 live action adaptation of Super Mario Bros., which starred Bob Hoskins, John Leguizamo, Dennis Hopper, and Samantha Mathis.
+"Almost Unreal" is a song by Swedish pop music duo Roxette, released on 10 May 1993 by EMI Records as the lead single from the soundtrack of the 1993 live action film Super Mario Bros., which starred Bob Hoskins, John Leguizamo, Dennis Hopper, and Samantha Mathis.
 The song became a top-20 hit in numerous territories, including Scandinavia, Ireland and the UK.
 It would also be the duo's final top ten hit in the latter two countries, excluding a re-release of "It Must Have Been Love" two months later.
-The song proved to be unsuccessful in North America, peaking at number 94 on the Billboard Hot 100, although it performed better in Canada, where it peaked within the top 30.
+The song proved to be unsuccessful in the United States, failing to enter the top 75 on both the Billboard Hot 100 and Cash Box Top 100, but it peaked within the top 30 in Canada.
 It appeared as a bonus track on the Japanese edition of their next studio album, Crash!
 Boom!
 Bang!
-(1994), mis-titled "It's Almost Unreal".
+(1994), mistitled "It's Almost Unreal".
+The accompanying music video for "Almost Unreal" was directed by Michael Geoghegan.

 Background and recording

 Per Gessle wrote "Almost Unreal" after Walt Disney Pictures contacted him about composing the theme song to Bette Midler's upcoming film Hocus Pocus.
 The song's backing track had already been completed at London's Mayfair Studios in March 1993 when Disney informed Gessle that US girlband En Vogue had been invited to record the film's theme song.
-"Almost Unreal" was then transferred to another Disney project, the live action adaption of the Nintendo game series Super Mario Bros., which was released under the Hollywood Pictures banner.
+"Almost Unreal" was then transferred to another Disney project, the live action adaptation of the Nintendo game series Super Mario Bros., which was released under the Hollywood Pictures banner.
 Although hesitant about the project, the duo decided to allow the company to use the song in the film, as they were both fans of Bob Hoskins and Dennis Hopper.
 The group re-recorded the lyrics to omit most references to Hocus Pocus, although the title would still remain in the song's chorus, with the lyric "I love when you do that hocus pocus to me".
 Marie Fredriksson's vocals were recorded at Polar Studios in Stockholm in March 1993, when she was nine months pregnant.